developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 ```

 # 9. Publish messages
+There is a C# code which publish messages controlled with  environment below in the rabbitMQ_KEDA_Csharp/send-to-rabbitmq directory.<br>
+Use it if you like.
 ```
 export RABBITMQ_IPADDR="192.168.33.220"
 export RABBITMQ_QUEUE="employee-queue"
 export RABBITMQ_MESSAGECOUNT="100000"
 ```
 ```
+$ cd rabbitMQ_KEDA_Csharp/send-to-rabbitmq
 $ dotnet run
  [x] Sent {"EmployeeID":1,"FirstName":"xxxxx","LastName":"xxxxx"}
  ...